Cinnamoroll: Music

 Cinnamon was featured in a music video with the Japanese rock girl band Scandal.
 In June 2012, Sanrio teamed up with MasatakaP to create an animated video coinciding the character's 10th Anniversary using the MikuMikuDance software.
 The video is handled by MastakaP for the animation while Intetsu, the Bassist of the band Ayabie handles the music.
 A downloadable version of Cinnamon for use with MikuMikuDance software was available by Sanrio until August 31, 2012.
-In October 2012, the OSTER project announced an album called "Cinnamon Trip!!", which was released in Japan on December 12, 2012.
+In October 2012, Vocaloid producer OSTER project announced an album called Cinnamon Trip!!, which was released in Japan on December 12, 2012.
 There are 9 songs in the album, each sung by Cinnamoroll and his friends including the Cinnamoangels and Lloromannic.
 Each song has its own theme, such as Mocha's song "Petit Paris" which takes place in Paris, France, and "Hawaiian Angels" which takes place in Hawaii and is sung by the Cinnamoangels.
+All of the tracks except three were included in a musical in the Wisdom Tree Stage in Sanrio Puroland starring Cinnamoroll, Mocha, Cappuccino and Chiffon.

 Reception

 Cinnamoroll was the second most successful Sanrio character in 2005, after Hello Kitty.
 The popularity of Cinnamoroll and minor characters kicked off in 2005 with a "spinoff" called The Cinnamoangels which features Cinnamoroll's friend Mocha, Chiffon, and Azuki.
 In 2011, Cinnamoroll got his own blog on the Japanese blogging and social networking website Ameba.
 In 2012, Cinnamoroll celebrated his 10th anniversary.
 To celebrate Cinnamoroll's 10th Anniversary Tokyo's Haneda Airport had a Cinnamoroll showcase showing fan-taken photos and some original Cinnamoroll pictures.
 There is also a Cinnamoroll statue that can be seen outside Bandai Headquarters in Tokyo, Japan.

 Cinnamoroll's official Twitter account experienced cyberbullying in 2015, because they think Cinnamoroll will never get angry.
 A group of Twitter users started responding to the account's tweets with offensive comments regarding the character in March 2015, and the disruption worsened in May.
-On May 11, a tweet from the official Twitter saying: "Chiffon: "Morning!
-Cinnamon doesn’t want to come all the way out this morning, so I’ve come out instead.
+On May 11, a tweet from the official Twitter saying: "Chiffon: "Good morning!
+Cinnamon doesn't want to come all the way out this morning, so I've come out instead.
 I will protect Cinnamon, so I hope all his friends will look after him too." was posted, referring to the continuous bullying due to haters.
 In response, Sanrio blocked the culprits.

-Cinnamoroll was voted number 1 in the Sanrio Character Rankings 2017–2018, and again in 2020–2024.
+Cinnamoroll was voted the most popular Sanrio character in the Sanrio Character Rankings from 2017–2018, and again from 2020–2024.